-So that I can switch off my 3D printer automatically after the printing process, I installed a Sonoff relay so that it can interrupt the power supply to the entire 3D printer.
-The relay is then controlled via MQTT and automatically switches off the printer after the 3D printing is complete.
+So that I can switch off my 3D printer automatically after the printing process, I have installed a Sonoff relay so that it can interrupt the power supply to the entire 3D printer.
+The relay is then controlled via MQTT and switches the printer off automatically once the 3D print is complete.

-The printer can be switched on again in the same way.
-At the beginning I used an appropriately configured button.
-At some point, however, I got the idea that this switch-on command should also be feasible with a click on an icon on my computer.
+The printer can also be switched on again in the same way.
+Initially, I used an appropriately configured button to do this.
+At some point, however, I came up with the idea that this switch-on command should also be possible with a mouse click.

-Over time, this resulted in the node red flow below, which can also be used for other actions.
-All you have to do is run the batch file shown and the configured signal is sent to your NodeRed instance, where you can then react accordingly.
+Over time, this resulted in the flow below, which should also be usable for other actions.
+All you need to do is execute the batch file shown and the configured signal will be sent to your NodeRed instance, where you can then react to it.

-You can find out more information in the following article.
+You can find more information in the following article.

 Safety instructions